What Is Osteopathy?

 because that's your osteo's job!
 We offer assessment and treatment of every body system in each appointment, so we can get you back to health ASAP.

 An appointment with one of our Osteopathic Manual Practitioners will include assessment, treatment, and home care recommendations all in your first visit.
 We want to help you break through cycles of pain and dysfunction - starting today.
 All treatments are performed over your clothing, and will be targeted towards the areas of your body which are most affected.
 All of our treatments are manual - meaning we work with our hands to affect positive change in your body.

-Our osteo team is highly qualified - all of our osteopathic manual practitioners have obtained the highest educations available in Canada - 5 years in class study plus completion of a thesis.
-But there aren't any rules saying we had to work that hard!
-Did you know there are locally practicing "osteopaths"with as little as 6 months of online training, and only 2 weeks of hands on training (for a hands-on profession)?
-Our team has an average of 9 years total health care training.
+Our Manual Osteopathic team is highly qualified - all of our practitioners have obtained the highest educations available in Canada - 5 years in class study plus completion of a thesis, not to mention numerous years and certifications training in health care and injury rehabilitation prior to beginning their studies.
 We have dedicated years of our life to understanding human function and anatomy inside and out, because that's the level of understanding that osteopathy has been based on for over 120 years.